-The GPX Series are provided with a Factory Preset Preset selection of menu settings, suitable for first-time users.
+The GPX-4500 is provided with a Factory Preset FP selection of menu settings, suitable for first-time users.

-Until you become more familiar with your detector, it can simply be operated using the Factory Presets and the Front Control Panel
+Until you become more familiar with the GPX-4500 the detector can simply be operated with the Factory Presets and the front panel controls.